- Our Story|

 To apply, contact June Nicholson, Director of Graduate Studies, by email at email@example.com or phone (804)-827-0251.
 She will provide additional information.

 To apply online, complete the application form available at the VCU Graduate School Website.
-Note that this program has a summer admission only.
+Note that this program has a fall admission only.
 Pay the online application fee.
 Send official, sealed transcripts for all graduate and undergraduate work to the VCU Graduate School.
 Make sure that your official GRE scores also are sent to the VCU Graduate School.
 Deadlines for admission are January 15 and March 15 for preferred consideration.
-The School may admit other students who submit materials beyond those review deadlines, depending on availability of space.
+The School will admit other students on a rolling admission after those deadlines until the class is filled.

 International applicants without a degree from an English-language university must also submit TOEFL scores.